Basketball Tips - How to practice in the off season...

 Then, repeat all six moves from the left side of the court.
 Shoot all lay-ups from this side, left-handed.

-Refer to your Inside Post-up Moves handout.
+Refer to How to Become a Good Post Player.
 Do each of these moves five times:

 1. Drop step to baseline, right side.